How RTLS can improve safety in the warehouse

 Did you know real-time location systems can make the warehouse a safer place?

 Despite the safety precautions that are usually found in warehouses, forklift accidents still happen, putting workers' lives in great danger.
-Health and Safety Executive (HSE) latest figures show that on average, a shocking 30 people died in manufacturing, transport and storage after having sustained fatal injuries at work, along with an estimated 8,000 reported injuries.
+Figures from the Health and Safety Executive (HSE) in the UK show that on average, a shocking 30 people died in manufacturing, transport and storage after having sustained fatal injuries at work, along with an estimated 8,000 reported injuries.

 In most warehouse environments it’s the responsibility of the forklift driver to be aware of people close to their path, and more often than not, drivers complete their tasks without error or risk to others.
 However, this isn’t always the case.
 We all fall into a routine at times and this can often be the downfall of forklift drivers as they fall into a false sense of security, assuming everything is safe when in fact, it’s not.
 That’s when accidents happen.